of Public Works

 From its garage and offices on Adams Street and an auxiliary site on Crusher Road in Bedford Village, the highway department’s 22 employees plow snow, repair roads, keep drains clear, maintain commuter parking lots and bridges throughout Bedford.

-The Highway Department will pick up loose leaves in designated hamlet areas, typically properties of one acre or less, between October 1 and November 15 each year.
+The Highway Department will pick up loose leaves in designated hamlet areas, typically properties of one acre or less, between November 1st – December 15th each year.
 The estimated collection schedule and designated hamlet areas are listed on a leaf schedule which is posted on the Highway web site each fall.
 At all other times, leaves must be bagged for pickup.
 We also pick up Christmas trees in January and early February.
 Once collected, these items are deposited at the Town’s own composting operation and the mulch that is created over time is used to enrich the soils and plantings around Town parks and office buildings.

 We encourage residents to compost whenever possible.
 Literature on composting is available in the Town Clerk’s Office, 321 Bedford Road, and the Highway Division, 301 Adams Street.

 In addition, each Spring the Highway Division conducts town wide cleanup days at its Crusher Road site.
 Residents may bring all unwanted household items except for: tires, batteries, refrigerators, freezers, pressure treated lumber, air conditioners, propane tanks, paint, varnish, chemicals, medical waste, or other toxic materials.
 No E-Waste – televisions, computers (desktops, monitors, and notebooks), computer mice and keyboards, printers, scanners, fax machines, cell phones.